moorepants/eme185/content/pages/microcontroller-tutorial-part-02.rst

 Exercise 1: Vary the LED Brigtness
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-1. Start by connecting the GND pin of the Arduino to blue
+1. Start by connecting the 5V pin output and GND pin of the Arduino to the red and blue
-   "power rail" of your breadboard.
+   "power rails" of your breadboard.
 This is good practice while using a breadboard.
 2. LEDs are directional components, so ensure that the cathode is connected to
    ground (see diagram below).
 Connect the 330Ω resistor to the other lead, and
    connect the resistor to pin 5 of the Arduino using a jumper wire.